-This week on Nice Package we take a closer look at HEX Coffee out of Charlotte, North Carolina.
+This week on Coffee Design we take a closer look at HEX Coffee out of Charlotte, North Carolina.
 HEX has been roasting since early 2017 and work with various graphic artists to design different labels for each of their coffees.
-Co-owner Tanner Morita tells us graphic artists “each [create] a limited run series that will debut and leave with the coffee.
+Co-owner Tanner Morita tells us graphic artists “each [create] a limited-run series that will debut and leave with the coffee.
 This allows us to highlight the seasonality and fleeting nature of each coffee we work with.”
 To learn more, we spoke with Morita digitally.

 Tell us a bit about your company.

 HEX Coffee started in early 2015.
 Me and the other two owners (John Michael Cord and Chandler Wrenn) worked at various coffee shops within Charlotte for years, became friends and began to connect with each other and dreaming about how we could include our own voices within the coffee community here in Charlotte.

 Being young and broke, we pooled what money we had and started HEX Coffee as a pop-up bar focusing on bringing together a community of people over coffee (and delicious waffles!) in unfamiliar places.
 We would work with retailers, breweries, and bottle shops to organize our gatherings while serving Passenger Coffee.

 Rather than chase after a multi-roaster model, it was important for us to work with one roaster as that allowed us the ability to 1) create a clear brand that people could rely on the roasting/sourcing approach from a flavor perspective, and 2) we wanted to create a lasting relationship with a roaster that could be flexible, helpful, informative, and establishing a partnership that we could build upon.
 This really isn’t possible working with a multitude of roasters, and the team at Passenger has been a dream to work with and we’re still extremely grateful for our relationship with them.